SiAryan/spPlatformer/README.md

 # spherePlatformer
-player around with 3d models, physics and colliders, made a simple spherePlatformer
+played around with 3d models, physics and colliders, made a simple spherePlatformer

 HOW TO PLAY :